ultraio/docs-blockchain/docs/tutorials/smart-contracts/compile.md

 ## What's next?

 The next tutorial will cover deploying smart contracts using the VS Code extension.
-See [Tutorial - Deploy Smart Contracts using the Ultra Smart Contract Toolkit Extension](./deploy.md) for more information.
+See [Tutorial - Deploy Smart Contracts using the Ultra Smart Contract VS Code Extension](./deploy.md) for more information.